Woodlands has a proud history of developing junior golfers. Many of our juniors have moved up into the Professional ranks, notably:

 Once Steve assesses that a child has the capacity and knowledge of Rules and Etiquette to play on the course, he/she is invited to take up a Sub-Junior Membership, which allows play after 3.30pm and use of the facilities.
 The next step is Junior Membership and you will see that there are many young players now taking their place in the competition fields, playing in Junior events all over Melbourne, being selected our Pennant Teams and some in State Junior Teams as well.

-In its third year of operation, the Woodlands Program has created a depth of talent in the Club – all to the credit of Steve Horstmann.
+The Woodlands Program has created a depth of talent in the Club – all to the credit of Steve Horstmann.

 Woodlands Sub-Junior Membership